eBook: Transforming your Bioanalytical Operations

 - Deviations can be eliminated by incorporating business rules

-- Separate ‘exception-handling’ layer allows for QC audits while the study is on-going, not just at the completion of sample analysis
+- Separate ‘exception-handling’ layer allows for QC audits while the study is on-going, not just at the completion of validation and sample analysis

 At a specialized bioanalytical CRO, The Director of Quality Assurance GxP, reported a 31-day reduction in study duration after implementing E-WorkBook for Bioanalysis within a validated bioanalysis CRO setting.